son-of-gridengine/sge/doc/README-DRMAA.txt

       to today's DRM systems by application's builders, portal builders, and Independent Software Vendors (ISVs)."

-   Simply put, DRMAA is an API for submitting and controling jobs.
-DRMAA has been implemented in several lanuages and for several DRMs.
-Grid Engine since release 6.0 includes a C implementation, or C binding.
+   Simply put, DRMAA is an API for submitting and controlling jobs.
+DRMAA has been implemented in several languages and for several DRMs.
+The Grid Engine release includes a C implementation, or C binding, a Java[TM] language binding, and a Ruby binding.

    For more information about DRMAA and the various bindings that are available, visit the DRMAA website at: